What Causes Anemia?

 Ongoing, I take one tablespoon a day, chased with lots of water, during menstruation and have been doing that for about a year, with no adverse effects.
 I know – it would be better for me to split it up into smaller, divided doses – but I just can’t be bothered!
 And as I have no sensitivities, it works fine for me taken in one big dose.

-If treating anemia, ideally, you should take one teaspoon of the Angstrom Minerals Iron Plus Vitamin C in the morning and one teaspoon in the evening, washed down with lots of water.
+If treating anemia, ideally, you should take one dose in the morning and one dose in the evening, washed down with lots of water.

-For severe anemia (hemoglobin less than 7 or 70) , I would take one teaspoon, three to four times per day, washed down with four to eight ounces of water.
+For severe anemia (hemoglobin less than 7 or 70) , I would take one dose, 3 – 4 times per day, washed down with 4-8 ounces of water.

 It tastes only faintly of iron, but mostly just like metallic water.

-If you are using it for maintenance, then I would think one teaspoon every other day (or even just twice a week) should be sufficient.
+If you are using it for maintenance, then I would think one dose every other day (or even just twice a week) should be sufficient.

 You can get your hemoglobin tested (to track your progress) within 30 to 45 days, rather than the usual three months, since this product builds hemoglobin so quickly.
 For best results, make sure you are also getting adequate Vitamin B12 and folic acid – co-factors needed to utilize iron properly.
 This brand of iron comes with Vitamin C, but feel free to take extra, since it’s so beneficial.
 Many people don’t know that aside from boosting your immune system, Vitamin C is also essential for blood clotting and wound healing.